Shivambh28/gittest/README.md

         - set passphrase too none
    5. Copy id_rsa.pub
       - cd ~/.ssh && cat id_rsa.pub (use mouse to copy the key)
 4. Go to bitbuck.com or github.com / enter your setting, find SSH Key.
 Enter revelant title and paste key in key textbox.
+5. Go to Git or Bitbucket, repo setting and find either webhook post for Github or POST for bitbucket and paste your deploy.php url there.
+For example: youdomain.com/pullrequest.php
 5. Go to your repo and copy SSH clone URL.
 6. Go back to SSH connect server, cd into your proper folder and run git clone <pasteSshURL>